martincostello/apple-fitness-workout-mapper/docs/help.md

   the `App_Data` directory in the application's directory).
 * All workout data file names end in `.gpx`.
 * There are no invalid/corrupt `.gpx` files in the data directory.

+### _How do I re-import my data?_

+Delete the `tracks.db` file from the `App_Data` directory and reload the user webpage for the application in your browser.
+The Import functionality will re-appear and you will be able to re-import your workout data again.